Eglin Air Force Base Railroad

-One of the U.S. Army ALCO RSD-1 locomotives originally assigned to Eglin Air Force Base, now preserved at the Tennessee Valley Railroad Museum.
+Military railroad in Florida, U.S.

-The Eglin Air Force Base Railroad was a 45 mi military railroad at Eglin Air Force Base in Florida.
+The Eglin Air Force Base Railroad was a 45 mi military railroad at Eglin Air Force Base (AFB) in Florida.
 It was created in 1951, and was operational until the late 1970s.

 History

 Col. George P. Kendrick, chief of installations of the Air Proving command, announced on 11 August 1949, that negotiations were underway between the U.S. Air Force and the chief of the U. S. engineers relative to salvaging railroad materials at Camp Claiborne and Camp Polk, Louisiana, the Playground News, Fort Walton, Florida, reported on 18 August 1949.
 Kendrick stated that Third Army headquarters had indicated that the 44th Engineers Construction battalion, now in training at Fort Bragg, North Carolina, would do the work on moving the railroad materials to the new location.
 Although no official date had been set, an unofficial report gave 15 November as an approximate arrival date for the engineer battalion.

-The Eglin Air Force Base railroad was first constructed from an interchange with the Louisville & Nashville Railroad at Mossy Head, Florida, down to the main base complex, with spurs to Auxiliary Fields 1 and 2, the ammunition dump, and other parts of the military reservation, with a total of 45 mi of track.
+The Eglin Air Force Base (AFB) railroad was first constructed from an interchange with the Louisville and Nashville Railroad (L&N) at Mossy Head, Florida, down to the main base complex, with spurs to Auxiliary Fields 1 and 2, the ammunition dump, and other parts of the military reservation, with a total of 45 mi of track.
 It was constructed with materials salvaged from the Claiborne and Polk Railroad, a 43 mi line between the two camps, abandoned in 1945.
 The line, nicknamed the "B & F" (for back and forth), began operation on 1 February 1952 as part of the transportation division, Air Proving Ground Command, and utilised two ALCO RSD-1 military diesel-electric locomotives for road work and one 80-ton General Electric centercab for switching the yard.
 Its first yard manager was Shelby White.
 In 1955, the locomotive mechanic was Roy Parker of the 3201 VRS Squadron.